 - 1.1.
 This report sets out the final Capital Programme for 2022-23 and the Medium-Term Financial Plan for North Northamptonshire Council.
 The draft budget proposals were considered by the Executive on 23rd December 2021. - 1.2.
 The budget consultation period commenced on 23rd December 2021 and ended on 28th January 2022.
 The draft budgets have been subject to scrutiny by the Finance and Scrutiny Committee.
 The consultation provided residents, local partners and other stakeholders the opportunity to review the budget proposals and provide feedback during the five-week consultation period.

-1.3.
+The final budget proposals were reported to the Executive at their meeting on 10th February 2022. - 1.3.
 This report sets out the baseline Capital Programme and identifies the key factors and challenges influencing the development of North Northamptonshire Council's future commitments for 2022-23 and beyond.